Studiofarma/CGM-Innovation-Hub-Tech-Blog/_posts/2024-10-07-comparing-embedders-for-rag.md

 But how does evaluation process work?

 1. **Querying Qdrant**
-    * I fetch stored points from a specified collection using a method that scrolls through all items:
+    * We fetch stored points from a specified collection using a method that scrolls through all items:

     ```python
         from qdrant_client import QdrantClient